adielcristo/symfony-doc-pt-br/messenger.rst

     FIFO queues don't support setting a delay per message, a value of ``delay: 0`` is required in the retry strategy settings.

+.. versionadded:: 7.2

+    Keepalive support, using the `--keepalive` option, was added in Symfony 7.2.

 Serializing Messages
 ~~~~~~~~~~~~~~~~~~~~